Marketers analyze internet activity with respect to how you search. What terms are being searched to look for your first or next web EMR or web EHR?

 - Does the company list its top executives?
 Is it easy to contact them?

 - Does the company have customer testimonials?
 How many are there?
 Are they listed by Specialty?
 Are these real providers and practices, or just anonymous quotes?
 How old are these?

 - Is this an independent company?
 Who are the owners?
 Do they have other businesses?
 Do the founders/owners have a deep background and knowledge of the healthcare space – more importantly, experience that is relevant to your business?

 Asking your colleagues and peers is an extremely important ‘tool’ in your search.
 However, there is a big caveat.
 Let me explain.

 If I ask what car you drive and whether or not you are happy with it – what is the likelihood of you saying you’re not happy?
 Slim to None.

-What I am really trying to say is, if you simply ask someone their opinion about their software, they will generally say ‘Good’ – unless they are considering switching.
+What I am really trying to say is, that if you simply ask someone their opinion about their software, they will generally say ‘Good’ – unless they are considering switching.

 Instead, here is how you SHOULD ask.

 ‘I am considering getting the system you are using.
 Can you share your lessons learned (from using it?)
 What can go wrong?
 What worked well?
 How is their support and services etc?’

 Now you are engaging them in a conversation rather than a simple – are you happy?
 If they have any reservations, it will come out at this time.
 Some vendors offer incentives to their clients if they recommend the system to their colleagues, so be aware of that.